Madhu-712/Chromebrowser-IntelligentAutomation-MCP-Orchestrator-ADK-Agent/README.md

 2.  **"Webperformance-Agent (Orchestrator)"**: Represented as a central hub or a robot icon.
 This is the `LlmAgent` that interprets LLM output and orchestrates tool calls.
 3.  **"Browser Environment (The Web)"**: Represented as a web browser window icon.
     *   *Controlled by*: `MCPToolset` (connecting to `chrome-devtools-mcp`).
-    *   *Actions*: Taking screenshots, resizing page, uploading files, filling forms, managing tabs (close, hover, click), simulating key presses.
+    *   *Actions*: Performs Intelligent browser automation task like taking screenshots, resizing page, uploading files, filling forms based on natural language prompts(find hotels for 2 adults in Goa for tomorrow's date), managing tabs (close, hover, click), simulating key presses.
     *   *Data Collected*: FCP, FID, LCP, CLS, network requests, console logs, trace data.
 Arrows would flow from LLM to Agent, and from Agent to Browser (for actions) and back from Browser to Agent (for data/feedback), and then to LLM for analysis.